ga-wdi-lessons/css-colors/readme.md

 So `ff` is actually 256 &mdash; or, if you start everything at 0 like programmers do (instead of at 1 like normal people), it's 255.

 Take a CSS color, like `#2b00ff`.
 That's actually 3 values squished together: `2b` `00` `ff`.
 These correspond to the red, green, and blue lights in each pixel.
 Converted to decimal, those numbers are `43 0 255`.
 This tells the computer to make the red light is a little bright, green is all the way off, and blue is on full-blast.
-These lights combine to make an <span style="background-color:#2b00ff; color:#fff;">indigo-colored pixel</a>.
+These lights combine to make an .

 Knowing this is nice because it lets you tweak colors really easily.
 You don't need to be a human calculator and convert decimals numbers into hex -- just remember that `ff` is a little brighter than `fe`, which is brighter than `fd`... `fc` `fb` `fa` `f9` `f8`... `9f` `9e` `9d`...